nodejs/node/doc/api/process.markdown

   the terminal mode before exiting with code `128 + signal number`.
 If one of these signals has a listener installed, its default behavior will be removed (Node.js will no longer exit).
-- `SIGPIPE` is ignored by default, it can have a listener installed.
+- `SIGPIPE` is ignored by default.
+It can have a listener installed.
 - `SIGHUP` is generated on Windows when the console window is closed, and on other platforms under various similar conditions, see signal(7).
 It can have a listener installed, however Node.js will be unconditionally terminated by